ArthurAbeshouse/Android-Evacuation/README.md

  2. After clicking "PLAY", you'll be droped right into the game.
     ![image](https://github.com/ArthurAbeshouse/Android-Evacuation/blob/master/Images/2.png)
     The goal is to move to the right using either the arrow keys or the 'W', 'A', 'S', 'D' keys on your keyboard.
-To jump, you press the space bar and if you need to take a break, then you can press the 'P' key to pause the game.
+To jump, you press the space bar and if you need to take a break, then you can press "enter"/"return" to pause the game.
 You'll eventually get the hang of it, we all gotta start somewhere.

  3. If we move to the right you'll see...
     ![image](https://github.com/ArthurAbeshouse/Android-Evacuation/blob/master/Images/3.png)